Hamcha/Nebulosa/README.md

 ### What's missing

 - Implementation of all commands (WebInterface)
+- Links are not clickable
 - Message customization options (bold/underline/colors)
-- Script management (either Coffeescript or Javascript)
+- Script editor and management
 - Proper way to manage channels and networks inside the WebUI